rsaikali/tensorflow-classifier-mqtt/README.md

     <img src="https://raw.githubusercontent.com/rsaikali/tensorflow-classifier-mqtt/master/dataset/screenshots/opened.sample.jpg" width="300">
 </p>

-Training part will use Tensorflow 2, but classifying part will only use Tensorflow Lite (to be embedded in a RaspberryPi).
+Training part will use Tensorflow 2, but classifying part will only use Tensorflow lite (lightweight Tensorflow interpreter, to be embedded in a RaspberryPi).

 ## How to use it?